 She earned her B.A. in psychology from the City University of New York, Hunter College and her M.A. and Ph.D. in clinical psychology from St. John’s University.
 She has received training in a variety of clinical settings, including several NYC-based hospital settings like New York Presbyterian/Weill-Cornell and Northwell Health-Zucker Hillside Hospital.
 Olga has extensive training and experience in implementing Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Exposure and Response Prevention (ERP) for OCD, Comprehensive Behavioral Intervention for Tics (CBIT), Parent Management Training (PMT), and Supportive Parenting for Anxious Childhood Emotions (SPACE), as well as its adaptations for treating Avoidant/Restrictive Food Intake Disorder (SPACE-ARFID) and failure to launch (SPACE-FTL).
 She holds certification in Rational Emotive Behavioral Therapy (REBT) from the Albert Ellis Institute and is also trained in providing Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) to families to address trauma-related symptoms and PTSD.

 Olga was raised in Brooklyn and has spent most of her adult life in NYC.
-She enjoys exploring New York and its surrounding areas by trying new restaurants and spending time outdoors with her husband and toddler.
-In her spare time, Olga enjoys reading, watching Netflix, listening to podcasts, and cooking.
+She enjoys exploring New York and its surrounding areas by trying new restaurants and spending time outdoors with her husband and son.
+In her spare time, she enjoys reading, watching Netflix, listening to podcasts, and cooking.
 Olga is perpetually on the lookout for new, satisfying fidget toys for her office.